Bexar Juvenile Board Plan

 Indigence Determination Standards

-In order to determine whether a child's parent(s) or other person(s) responsible for child's support is indigent several factors will be considered, the child's parent(s) or other person(s) responsible for child's support's "necessary expenses" will be calculated.
-Once that figure is determined it will be subtracted from the child's parent(s) or other person(s) responsible for child support's gross income (including spousal income if applicable).
+In order to determine whether a child's parent(s) or other person(s) responsible for the child's support is indigent, several factors will be considered., [T]the child's parent(s) or other person(s) responsible for the child's support's "necessary expenses" will be calculated.
+Once that figure is determined it will be subtracted from the child's parent(s) or other person(s) responsible for the child support's gross income (including spousal income if applicable).
 Once that number, which for the purposes of this determination will be called the "net income," is determined that figure will be used to determine if the child's parent(s) or person(s) responsible for child's support is (are) indigent based on the income for one person under the Federal Poverty Guidelines.
 "Necessary Expenses" should include: rent or mortgage; food/groceries; car payment; car insurance; utilities (water, electric, phone).

 Minimum Attorney Qualifications